Home Automation and Smart Home Technology Experts

 You can even graph usage on your iPhone, iPad, Android phone / tablet or cTouch Touch screens.
 When you can see how much power you are using, it is amazing how much you can reduce for example by just by dimming a few lights or by moving the pool pump run time to a different tariff period.
 When everything is automated, lights and environment can even follow you automatically around your house and un-occupied areas can be set to reduce energy use through air-conditioning or heating segmentation and lighting being automatic.

-Access Control is controlling who enters your home using an entry system that can use Smart Card readers, radio key tags, fingerprint recognition or even facial recognition (though this is still very new) to ensure a person should have access.
+Access Control is controlling who enters your home using an entry system that can use Smart Card readers, radio key tags, Near Field Communications NFC sensing, fingerprint recognition or even facial recognition to ensure a person should have access.
 Some systems use the existing telephones in your home, or a video phone or touch screen so you can see and talk to callers at your door or gate.
 You can even have callers call and be displayed on your iPhone or Android phone when you are away from your home, making the caller think you are inside your home.

 Security System control and integration